linode/developers/hugo/content/networking/dns/dns-records-an-introduction.md

 CNAME records exist so that domains can have aliases.
 You should not use a CNAME record for a domain that gets email, because some mail servers handle mail oddly for domains with CNAME records.
 Likewise, MX records cannot reference CNAME-defined hostnames.
 Also, the target domain for a CNAME record should have a normal A-record resolution.
 Chaining or looping CNAME records is not recommended.

-{: .note }
->
+{{< note >}}

-> In some cases, a CNAME record can be an effective way to redirect traffic from one domain to another while keeping the same URL.
+In some cases, a CNAME record can be an effective way to redirect traffic from one domain to another while keeping the same URL.
 However, keep in mind that a CNAME record does not function the same way as a URL redirect.
 A CNAME record directs web traffic for a particular domain to the target domain's IP address.
 Once the visitor reaches that IP address, the local Apache (or other web server) configuration will determine how the domain is handled.
 If that domain is not configured on the server, the server will simply display its default web page (if any).
 This may or may not be the web page for the target domain in the CNAME record, depending on how the server is configured.

+{{< /note >}}

 ### DKIM